JeovaniMartinez/Android-Utils/docs/configuration/firebase-analytics.md

 The user is directed to a web page in the system web browser.
 <br/><br/>
 <Parameter>open_url_case</Parameter><br/>
-Parameter that indicates the reason why the user was directed tosyste web browser, and also records when an error occurs.
+Parameter that indicates the reason why the user was directed to the system web browser, and also records when an error occurs.